ThiruvikramanSriram/HTF-H04/README.md

 This is required for the application to function correctly.

+### how to run
+1.save it in your local directory
+2.In your command prompt - paste the file location and click enter 3.type the command - python app.py
+4.localhost link will appear cpy and paste it in the browser

 ## Features

 * **Dashboard**: Overview of key healthcare metrics including high-risk patients, predicted admissions, and projected savings.